 Step -2: Let’s add a materials resource.

 Step -3: Put Price/Unit, Default Units/Time & Max Units/Time = 1

 Step -4: Apply this resource to all activities.
 Holding a shift key

-Step -5: This is a just Demo BOQ from we will upload the cost.
+Step -5: This is a just Demo BOQ from which we will upload the cost.

 Step -6: After that, I filtered the same type of activities in all areas and divided the cost from BOQ to that number.
 Like here, I have 3 activities for hardscaping, and I divided 12000 $ by 3 and put this value to the program by a global change as below.

 Step -7: Review the global change and click Commit Changes.

 Step -8: We got the value as you can see, Apply this to the rest of the activities by following the same global change method.
 Like here, do it for Structure and Finishing.

 Step -9: Make sure to apply below global change or else your cost may not Export to other machines – Thanks to Korai from Planning Team for helping here